 Know your classes

 Locate the tools you need to access your courses online.
-Familiarize yourself with Blackboard and Collaborate, and make sure you can access these resources on your devices – preferably a laptop, tablet or desktop computer.
-Your phone will work for checking email and Blackboard announcements, and you can use it to attend Zoom meetings, but it should not be your main device for accessing your courses.
+Familiarize yourself with Blackboard, Teams, and/or Zoom, and make sure you can access these resources on your devices – preferably a laptop, tablet or desktop computer.
+Your phone will work for checking email and Blackboard announcements, and you can use it to attend Microsoft Teams and Zoom meetings, but it should not be your main device for accessing your courses.

 Basic Tech Requirements